 30th Annual Kinsman Bioethics Conference

-This year's Kinsman Bioethics Conference, Truth, Power, Justice: Bioethics as a Voice for Health Equity, will be held on Thursday, April 15 and Friday, April 16, from 8:00-1:00PM, via WebEx.
-Please register for the conference HERE.
+This year's Kinsman Bioethics Conference, Truth, Power, Justice: Bioethics as a Voice for Health Equity, was held on Thursday, April 15 and Friday, April 16, from 8:00-1:00PM, via WebEx.
+You can view the conference program HERE.

 Dr. Peek has authored over 100 peer-reviewed research papers and publications and has served as the principal investigator of multiple grants from institutions such as NIH/NIDDK, the Robert Wood Johnson Foundation, and the Merck Foundation.
 Dr. Peek is a Senior Associate Editor for the journal Health Services Research and a recent member of the National Advisory Council (NAC) for the Agency for Healthcare Research & Quality (AHRQ) and the National Council for the Society of General Internal Medicine (SGIM).

 Dr. Peek was named one of the “Top 40 under 40” in Chicago by Crain's Business Magazine and has been ranked among Chicago's Top Female Physicians.
 She has been featured in national media outlets such as NPR, CNN, Democracy Now, CBS, ABC, TIME Magazine, the Melissa Harris Perry show, The Chicago Tribune and The Huffington Post.